IgniteUI/igniteui-xplat-docs/doc/en/components/menus/navbar.md

 <!-- Blazor -->

-To get started with the `IgbNavbar` component, you first need to register the `IgbNavbarModule`.
+To get started with the `Navbar` component, you first need to register the `IgbNavbarModule`.

 ```razor
 IgbNavbarModule.Register(IgniteUIBlazor);